mikestreety/mikestreety/app/content/blog/2026/2026-07-28-bitwarden-vs-infisicalsecrets-management.md

 At time of writing, for unlimited projects:

-- Bitwarden is $6 per user per month
+- Bitwarden is $6 per user per month (up to 20 machine accounts)
-- Infisical is $20 per _identity_ per month (note: Even machine accounts count as identifies)
+- Infisical is $20 per _identity_ per month (note: even machine accounts count as identities)

 However, you can [self-host](https://infisical.com/docs/self-hosting/overview) Infisical for the cost of a small VPS (around $8 a month) - although you have the added "cost" of maintenance and updates (and security).

 ## A note on projects

-With Infisical, the `.infisical.json` file is native - it keeps you (and your team mates) project in sync with the Infisical project and the environments can be switched with a `--env` flag.
+With Infisical, the `.infisical.json` file is native - it keeps you and your teammates in sync on the project, and the environments can be switched with a `--env` flag.

 With Bitwarden, the project ID needs to be stored somewhere, or accessed each time.
 This could be used as an extra security step but could lead to project secrets being injected into the wrong project.
 A minor issue in development but a major one if done on production.

+## Conclusion

+For now, we're still in discussions as to how we want to work and what we want.
+We are already in the Bitwarden ecosystem, but the features of Infisical are appealing.

+Let me know if you've faced a similar decision and what you ended up with.